pdimens/harpy/hpc.md

 to create skeleton configurations for various supported cluster managers and fill in the information you need.
 Depending on your system, it may be necessary to read the [documentation](https://snakemake.github.io/snakemake-plugin-catalog/plugins/executor/slurm.html) for a particular executor plugin and understand what configuration options their API exposes.
-The configurations can start to become very technical, so recommend starting with a simple configuration and getting more complex if issues arise.
+The configurations can start to become very technical, so we recommend starting with a simple configuration and getting more complex if issues arise.
 The Snakemake executor plugins are admittedly not consistent in their documentation quality and it's sometimes a rapidly changing landscape (for example, the `HTCondor` plugin was deperacated recently).
 If an executor plugin exists that you would like Harpy template support for, please [open an Issue](https://github.com/pdimens/harpy/issues/new?template=feature_request.yml) and we'll get it added!